 Under our revolving credit facility, the lenders may make either base rate advances or eurocurrency rate advances.
 Base rate advances bear interest at the base rate, as defined in the amended and restated credit agreement, plus a margin of 0.000% to 2.250% depending on our borrowed debt-to-EBITDA ratio.
 Eurocurrency rate advances bear interest at the eurocurrency rate, as defined in the amended and restated credit agreement, plus a margin of 0.775% to 3.100% depending on our borrowed debt-to-EBITDA ratio.
-So f May 31, 2002, the interest rate per annum, including the applicable margin, for base rate advances was 6.25%, and the interest rate per annum, including the avances was 4.04%.
+As of May 31, 2002, the interest rate per annum, including the applicable margin, for base rate advances was 6.25%, and the interest rate per annum, including the applicable margin, for eurocurrency rate advances was 4.04%.